Twitter is a social media site that has also grown to become a popular way for companies to offer sweepstakes.

 You can enter some Twitter sweepstakes by sending an @Reply to a Tweet about the sweepstakes.

-Hashtags are how Twitter users indicate that their Tweets are about a specific topic.
-People can search for that hashtag to find all of the posts on that topic.
+Hashtags are a way that Twitter users indicate that their Tweets are about a specific topic.
+People can search for that hashtag to find all of the posts related to that topic.

-For example, if I Tweet about a new sweepstakes, I might tag it with the #sweepstakes hashtag.
-That lets people who are interested in sweepstakes find my Tweet easily.
+For example, when a company tweets about a new giveaway, they might tag it with the #sweepstakes hashtag.
+That lets people who are interested in sweepstakes find their tweet easily.

 A hashtag is made by putting the number symbol in front of a word or combination of words with no spaces between them.

 A tweet with a hashtag might look something like this:

 To enter, follow @AcmeInc and send a Tweet using the hashtag #IWannaWin!